MuddyFishing/stocks_comparison_tkinter/README.md

 # stocks-comparison
 A stock comparison app built on Python Tkinter package

 Project proposes to compare stocks based on their historical data and try to use prediction models to approximate their future performance.
+See images __Demo 1.jpg__ and __Demo 2.jpg__ in the root for more details.

 1. It is very simple GUI based app where user may add multiple tickers and give a date range.
 2. App has few listed FE101 operations like: